nreid/using_array_jobs/README.md

 This would use the full path for each file and allow the script to be run from any directory.

-If you had a small number of files, you could also avoid using the search pattern altogether and define the array variable inside the script by `FILES=(Sample_A.R1.fastq, Sample_B.R1.fastq.
+If you had a small number of files, you could also avoid using the search pattern altogether and define the array variable inside the script by writing out the file names: `FILES=(Sample_A.R1.fastq, Sample_B.R1.fastq.
 Sample_C.R1.fastq)`

 The approach outlined here would work for any situation where you need to iterate an analysis over many files.